How To Deal With Your Anger After a Breakup

 1) Find An Outlet

-Some healthy outlets for your anger include: exercise, meditation, journalising or talking things through with a friend / coach.
-Try different things.
-Find different ways to respond.
+Instead, try to find some healthy outlets for your anger.
+This may include: exercise, meditation, journalising or talking things through with a friend / coach / therapist.

 2) Walk It Out